 Acute ankle sprains are commonly seen in both primary care practices and emergency departments and can result in significant short-term morbidity, recurrent injuries, and functional instability.
-Appropriate initial evaluation and treatment can increase the likelihood of these complications.
+Appropriate initial evaluation and treatment can decrease the likelihood of these complications.

 Ankle sprains occur when there are stretching or microscopic tears of the ankle ligaments due to overstressing those ligaments.
 This mechanism may also lead to complete tendon disruptions and fractures of the ankle and foot.

 Females and individuals who participate in court and team sports are more prone to ankle sprains.
 Ankle sprains may also increase the risk of subsequent ankle injuries.

 The ankle joint is composed of the articulation of the tibia, fibula, and talus.
 The joint is stabilized by three ligamentous systems: the lateral ligament complex, the medial deltoid ligament, and the syndesmotic ligaments.
 The most common ankle injury occurs with inversion of the ankle and stressing the lateral ligament complex.
 The three ligaments that compose this complex are the anterior talofibular (ATFL), the calcaneofibular (CFL), and posterior talofibular (PTFL) and they tend to be injured in this order with the anterior talofibular ligament being injured most commonly.
 The ATFL is the weakest ligament of the lateral ligament complex, and approximately 70% of lateral ankle sprains involve only this ligament.
 The posterior talofibular ligament is injured uncommonly.